 In principle, participating in Ethereum 2.0 staking promotes a decentralized future by supporting a project that is as transparent as it is accessible.
 In practice, there is an added benefit to Eth2 staking – earning ETH rewards.

 A validator’s total staked ETH staked increases with every correctly performed duty assigned to it by the blockchain.
 As more and more people join the network, and Eth1 eventually joins Eth2 (in approximately 2 years), staking rewards will decrease.
-Early adopters are hence rewarded with higher returns for their early participation.
+As a result, early adopters receive greater benefits for their prompt engagement.

 But what do I do if I don’t have enough ETH, or I just don’t feel like dealing with the technical aspects of staking?